 With industrialization, however, the volume of waste also increased.
 Since the 1970s, public interest in environmental protection has been growing.
 Based on the technological developments in the processing of primary raw materials, the utilization of mass wastes was added as a task area.
 Residues from production such as raw material extraction (spoil heaps, tailings ponds), the metallurgical industry (flue dusts, ashes, slags) and the manufacture of complex products, for example in the automotive industry (production scrap, phosphatizing sludges, etc.) have also been a focus of the work since then.

-The changes brought about by the reorientation from waste economies to recycling economies, and recently, from recycling economies to resource economies, gave rise to other central research and teaching activities involving the elaboration of recycling strategies and the development of recovery technologies for discarded products and installations.
-Scrap cars, electronic scrap, batteries, construction residues, domestic refuse and other material flows all represent enormous resource potential for the future.
-The waste recovery research in Germany has a very strong reputation world-wide and is seen to be leading the way.
-The application and further development of processing technologies for resource-relevant complex wastes is therefore one of the priorities of the research activities conducted in our department.
+As a result of the development from waste management to recycling management and ultimately from recycling management to resource management, the elaboration of recycling strategies and the development of recycling technologies for end-of-life products and equipment have emerged as further focal points.
+End-of-life vehicles, electronic scrap, batteries, construction residues, waste from the municipal sector and other material flows form an enormous raw material potential for the future.
+Research in the field of waste recycling in Germany serves as a role model worldwide.
+The application and further development of processing technologies for resource-relevant complex wastes is currently the focus of research at our chair.

-Institute of Mineral and Waste Processing, Waste Disposal and Geomechanics
+Institute of Mineral and Waste Processing, Recycling and Circular Economy Systems

 Prof. Dr.-Ing.
 D. Goldmann